 As per our colour in marketing guide, there are different ways to combine colours :-

 - Analogous – colours that sit next to each other on the colour wheel.

 The colour combinations you use influence how colour in your design works.
-You can use different colours to do different jobs and convey different meanings. (see for example our guide to how we chose our colour palette).
+You can use different colours to do different jobs and convey different meanings.
+(For example, see our choosing a colour palette article).

-You might use strong warm colours to grab attention for example.
-And complementary cooler colours when you need to be more conversational and soothing in your design.
+You might use strong warm colours to grab attention, for example.
+And complementary cooler colours when you want to be more conversational and soothing in your design.

 Using colour in design for marketing